TUMLWE/PAL/docs/source/user_guide.rst

 Modify the “SVI_Definition”
 """"""""""""""""""""""""""""""""

-Unlike the "met_mast_reader", a more complex variable mapping is necessary for the "SCADA_reader".
-Each layer is detailed with a dedicated section.
+For the "SCADA_reader," a more intricate variable mapping is required compared to the "met_mast_reader."
+Each layer, including *ITFC*, *HOST*, and *SUBMODEL*, is detailed in the following sections.

 **ITFC**

-The test ITFC applications are here designed to simulate a realistic case in which data is coming from different hardware and applications, and operating in a three wind turbines wind farm.
-For each ITFC application, the following variables are included:
+The ITFC applications simulate a realistic scenario with data coming from various hardware and applications in a three-wind-turbine wind farm.
+Each ITFC application includes the following variables:

-#. itfc_scada contains 6 variables.
+#. **itfc_scada** contains 6 variables.
 SCADA data is provided through a structure variable, one for each turbine.
 Each structure includes subfields related to different quantities such as rotorspeed, pitch, power, and so on.
 In addition, vibrations are measured as well for each turbine and in the three directions, through double arrays
-#. itfc_mm contains 1 structure.
-This ITFC app replicates "met_mast_ITFC" of the "met_mast_reader"
+#. **itfc_mm** contains 1 structure.
+This *ITFC* app replicates "met_mast_ITFC" of the "met_mast_reader"
-#. itfc_loads contains 1 structure, which provide data in terms of blade loads for the three wind turbines
+#. **itfc_loads** contains 1 structure, which provide data in terms of blade loads for the three wind turbines
-#. two additional WRITE variables are included within the ITFC app "itfc_scada".
-The first is a 10-element double array used for control purposes.
-The second is a structure in which the in-plane and out-of-plane bending loads are written by the HOST
+#.
+Two additional WRITE variables are included within the ITFC app "itfc_scada":
+    #.
+A 10-element double array used for control purposes.
+    #.
+A structure in which the in-plane and out-of-plane bending loads are written by the *HOST*.

 An overview of the ITFC variables is shown below